Whether you’re after thrills, chills or a big drenching, these theme parks deliver in spades.

 Stockeld Park, Wetherby Road, Wetherby, West Yorkshire, LS22 4AN.
-An all-activities ticket starts from £16 per person or £60 for a family of 4.
+An all-activities ticket starts from £18 per person.

 Love splashing about in the water?
 Scarborough’s Alpamare water park might be just the ticket.
 Set right on the Yorkshire coast, it’s split into nine distinct sections – take your pick between relaxing in their 35-degree outdoor garden pool, experiencing the metre-high wave pool or bombing down their four state-of-the-art water slides.
 If you’re feeling brave, check out the Black Run – this ultra-steep slide has an 11-metre drop, or the Cresta Run, which mimics a famous ski run by sending you down on a racing mat, head-first.

 Away from the slides, the rest of Alpamare has a focus on wellness, from the iodine-infused outdoor infinity pool to soothe aching muscles, to their scenic garden area and top-notch restaurant.
 There’s a range of healthy meals on offer, with pasta, pizza and a salad bar on ice.
-Their soon-to-open spa will have a sauna, steam baths and all the usual treatments, but for now, you’ll have to make do with relaxing in their heated swimming pool with a stein of beer.
+You can unwind further with a trip to their onsite spa, which has everything from a panoramic sauna to a soap steam bath.

 If you’re a fan of animals and rollercoasters, check out Flamingo Land.
 It combines one of Yorkshire’s most popular theme parks with an enormous zoo.
 Perfect for the whole family, you can see over 140 species of animals, including tigers, giraffes and penguins.